What Are The Different Types of Marketing Concepts That You Should Know

 And once it is done, companies do not need to push the product through advertisements.
 The consumers will automatically go to the company to buy that.
 That is why this type of marketing is called pull marketing.

 The word of mouth refers to what is being said in the market by the customers about a brand.
 This is very important for any kind of brand.
 Because it comes with a free promotion.

-People who are loyal to the brand or have been benefited by using the product recommend others to buy or use the service.
+People who are loyal to the brand or have benefited by using the product recommend others to buy or use the service.

 Thus they do the promotion for the brand.
 It is one of the most perfect ways of marketing.
 Customers tend to believe in other customers more than the company.
 So, when they hear any positive thing about a product they follow it.

-7. Business to Business Marketing (B2B)
+7. Business-to-Business Marketing (B2B)

 The name quite defines itself.
 This marketing happens between two or more business entities.
 A partnership can be a common example of this.
 That way both companies can be benefited.
 Another real-life experience can be insurance companies.